UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 <center/>

+Notes:

-Notes: When working on a project in a team, you don’t just want a historical record of who changed what file and when in the project—you also want a record of decisions that were made, ideas that were floated, problems that were identified and addressed, and all other communication surrounding the project.
+When working on a project in a team, you don’t just want a historical record of who changed what file and when in the project you also want a record of decisions that were made, ideas that were floated, problems that were identified and addressed, and all other communication surrounding the project.
 Email and messaging apps are both very popular for general communication, but are not designed for project-specific communication: they often lack functionality for organizing conversations by project subtopics, searching for conversations related to particular bugs or software versions, etc.